puckowski/Cleanbase/README.md

 https://localhost/createendpoint/{SERVICE_NAME}/{ENDPOINT_NAME}
 Multipart form with one part where the name is the service password and the value is a 50 megabyte .zip archive of your Node.js service.
 Requires Authorization Bearer header (superuser JWT).
+Zip archive must contain a server.js file which sets up the service on port 80.

 https://localhost/updateendpoint/{SERVICE_NAME}/{ENDPOINT_NAME}
 Multipart form with one part where the name is the service password and the value is a 50 megabyte .zip archive of your Node.js service.